-REGISTER OF PRODUCERS OF ETHYL ALCOHOL OF AGRICULTURAL ORIGIN, DISTILLATES AND SPIRIT DRINKS
+REGISTER OF PRODUCERS OF ETHYL ALCOHOL OF AGRICULTURAL ORIGIN, DISTILLATES AND SPIRIT DRINKS to Article 134, item 5 by (names and EGN of representative, name/business name of producer)

-Entry No. Name or Business Name of the Registered Producer of Ethyl Alcohol of Agricultural Origin, Distillates and Spirit Drinks CCI Domicile, Registered Office Address, and Location of the Production Facility 1 2 3 4 5
+Entry No. Name or Business Name of the Registered Producer of Ethyl Alcohol of Agricultural Origin, CCI Domicile, Registered Office Address, and Location of the Regist Certif ficate INO.
+Agricultural Origin, Distillates and Spirit Drinks Production Facility Number and Issuance Date 1 2 3 4 5

-^{} CCI - Common Code for Identification
+CCI - Common Code for Identification